American Horror Story: NYC

 The eleventh season of the American horror anthology television series American Horror Story, subtitled NYC, takes place in 1980s New York City, and focuses on a string of killings involving gay men and the emergence of a new virus.
-The ensemble cast includes Russell Tovey, Joe Mantello, Billie Lourd, Denis O'Hare, Charlie Carver, Leslie Grossman, Sandra Bernhard, Isaac Powell, Zachary Quinto, and Patti LuPone, with all returning from previous seasons, except newcomers Tovey, Mantello and Carver.
+The ensemble cast includes Russell Tovey, Joe Mantello, Charlie Carver, Billie Lourd, Leslie Grossman, Sandra Bernhard, Isaac Cole Powell, Zachary Quinto, Denis O'Hare, and Patti LuPone, with all returning from previous seasons, except newcomers Tovey, Mantello, and Carver.

-Created by Ryan Murphy and Brad Falchuk for cable network FX, the series is produced by 20th Century Fox Television.
+Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Television.
 NYC was broadcast between October 19 to November 16, 2022, consisting of 10 episodes.
 The subtitle was announced in September 2022.
+The season received positive reviews from critics, but became the first season of the show not to be nominated for any Primetime Emmy Awards.